-The Krazydad Discord server is a new place where you can talk to me, and meet other people who are interested in puzzles.
-You can report problems or mistakes with this website, suggest new features or new puzzles, get periodic announcements from me, or discuss the theory-of-puzzles and other deep thoughts.
+The Krazydad Discord Community is a new place where you can talk to me, and meet other people who are interested in puzzles.
+A great place to report problems or mistakes with this website, suggest new features, help me brainstorm and test out new puzzles, get periodic announcements from me, or discuss other deep thoughts.
 Maybe I'll see you there!

 Free Beginner KenKen Puzzles

 Here are hundreds of free KenKen puzzles suitable for printing.
 These Inkies do not use multiplication and division (click here for those).
 Inkies have the same rules as KenKen® the puzzles created by Tetsuya Miyamoto.
 They are also called Mathdoku, Calcudoku, and Web Kendoku.
 Each Inky puzzle has only one unique solution.

 4x4 Puzzles, 4-per-page